On this page

 Output

-Remove a thread for a message on the support channel.
+Remove a thread for a message.

 Method signature